 If you use intinction, have those serving the cup tilt it slightly toward those receiving so no one needs to dip their fingers into the juice/wine to receive.

 This takes a bit of skill.
 Practice with your servers beforehand if they have not done this before, using water in the cup.
 Then wash the cups and get ready to celebrate!

-That applies to pastors, worship leaders, and participants in the congregation.
-There are no special "Brownie Points" awarded for showing up at worship, work, or anywhere else when you can spread can spread what you have.
+That applies to pastors, worship leaders, and the congregation.
+There are no special "Brownie Points" awarded for showing up at worship, work, or anywhere else when you can spread what you have.
 Stay home.
 Take care of yourself.
 And get well.
 Then come to worship and thank God for helping you recover.

 If you have a cough or are likely to sneeze, practice making it a habit to grab a tissue and cover your mouth each time.
 Then, if you're in an area where an infectious disease is spreading rapidly, excuse yourself to wash your hands at the earliest convenient time.
 Remember, it is airborne particles (from coughing and sneezing) and skin to skin contact (if you have these particles on your hand) that are by far the most likely means to transmit flu and other infectious agents.

 Do not use little disposable cups or disposable "all-in-one" packages of elements for Communion (pop-top Jesus?), thinking these might be safer.